East Broad Top Railroad Mikado locomotives: History

-Mikado locomotives provided the primary motive power of the East Broad Top's narrow gauge mainline from their initial deliver in the early 1910s until the railroad's abandonment in the 1950s.
+Mikado locomotives provided the primary motive power of the East Broad Top's narrow gauge mainline from their initial delivery in the early 1910s until the railroad's abandonment in the 1950s.
 Predating the purchase of any Mikado engines, the East Broad Top had purchased a 2-6-2 Prairie engine (#11) in 1908 whose success encouraged the railroad to go larger with the following Mikado locomotives.
 The Mikado locomotives share several features to ensure smooth handling of heavy coal traffic, including double air brake pumps and two sand domes.
 The railroad began installing airbrakes on their equipment in 1913 along with new steel cars to operate alongside the growing Mikado fleet.
 Although the East Broad Top did briefly consider replacing the Mikado fleet with diesels, the line's abandonment and sale to Nick Kovalchick saved the historic steam locomotives with all six locomotives still preserved at the original East Broad Top's Rockhill Furnace shops.

 Four of the engines would run in steam on and off again from the 1960s to 2011 during the East Broad Top's era of preservation under the Kovalchick family, with three of them (#12, #14, #15) already back in service by the early 1960s to haul excursion trains.
 The fourth engine to run in the Kovalchick era, #17 would return to steam in 1968.
 The locomotives provided the star attractions of the East Broad Top's Winter Spectaculars, until the Winter Spectacular runs were terminated in the 1980s due to the stress being placed on the locomotives and rolling stock.
 The explosion of Canadian Pacific 1278 at the Gettysburg Railroad in 1995 and the subsequent passage of stricter boiler safety laws caused financial strain for the East Broad Top to maintain their locomotive fleet.
 Only one locomotive would often be kept available for steam at a time from 1995 onto 2010, with #14 and then #15 being the primary locomotives to operate during this era (with #12 being retired in 2000 and #17 in the following year).

 When the railroad shut down at the end of 2011, all of the engines were placed in storage from then until 2020 when the newly founded EBT Foundation Inc. bought the moribund railroad and began restoration work on locomotive #16. #16 returned to service in early 2023.
 The railroad has also begun preliminary work to potentially restore both #14 and #15 at a future date and inspected the other locomotives for restoration potential as well.
 The EBT Foundation Inc. has stated they desire to see all six locomotives someday restored to steam.